-Facebook, Twitter, etc. may only be used for campaign purposes within the campaign period.
+Facebook, Twitter, Instagram and TikTok may only be used for campaign purposes within the campaign period.
 Like physical materials, campaign materials used on Facebook, etc. must be approved by the CRO before being made public.
+Detailed social media policy will be shared on the candidates meeting.
 Consequently, we ask that you adhere to the following procedures:

-- 1. Candidate must provide the CRO with a list of all URLs for social media websites (Twitter, Instagram etc.), the CRO needs to follow those accounts before they can be used for campaigning. - 2.
-Candidates who wish to create a Facebook group or an event page must add the CRO as a friend and appoint them as an administrator of any elections-related page. - 3.
-Discussion boards and "wall posts" will be monitored by the Elections Office, and posts deemed inappropriate may be removed.
+- Candidate must provide the CRO with a list of all URLs for social media platforms (Twitter, Instagram etc.), the CRO needs to follow those accounts before they can be used for campaigning.
+Please send the CRO a list of all social media platforms that will be used, by Tuesday, March 9, 09:00. - Candidates who wish to create a Facebook group or an event page must add the CRO as a friend and appoint them as an administrator of any elections-related page. - Discussion boards and "wall posts" will be monitored by the Elections Office, and posts deemed inappropriate may be removed.